Frequently Asked Questions

 First semester of the research phase

-typically, it is the 3rd semester of the Master’s program
+Typically, this is the 3rd semester of the Master’s program.

-• For „Methodology and Project Planning“, you submit 20 first pages of your master thesis to your supervisor.
-For this, you will get a “passed” mark.
+- For „Methodology and Project Planning“, you submit the first 20 pages of your master's thesis to your supervisor.
+This submission will be marked as "passed".

-Both results make up your midterm exam.
-This exam allows you to continue with the master thesis.
+Both components constitute your midterm exam.
+Passing this exam allows you to proceed with your master's thesis.

-*Please note that you don’t need to register for the modules „Scientific Specialization“ and „Methodology and Project Planning“.
+* Note: You do not need to register for the "Scientific Specialization" and "Methodology and Project Planning" modules.

 Second semester of the research phase

-You complete the Master’s thesis and hold a final colloquium.
+During this semester, you complete your Master’s thesis and present it in a final colloquium.

 The research phase can be started at any date, there is no restriction.
 The deadline for submission of the Master's thesis is then exactly one year after the start of the research phase.